godmyoh/windows-win32-d/README.md

 - When a field in a struct has the same name as the type name, an underscore is added to the field name to avoid compile errors.
 - Bitfields are not translated.
-- There are many missing constants.
-They are marked as [MISSING] and are commented out.
 - `Windows.Win32.Foundation.Metadata` is excluded.
 - Using `windows-win32-debug.lib` generated in `usePackageModule` mode causes unexplained linker errors.